Predicting Drivers' Route Trajectories in Last-Mile Delivery Using A Pair-wise Attention-based Pointer Neural Network: Case Study

 \subsubsection{Model comparison.}

 Table \ref{tab_results} presents the performance of different models.
 Note that for all approaches except for the \ac{TSP}, we generate sequences based on two different methods (greedy and Algorithm \ref{alg_seq_generation}) for comparison.
+TSP cannot be incorporated with Algorithm \ref{alg_seq_generation} because the solution of the TSP is the sequence with the minimal operation cost.
+Even if we iterate all stops to be the first stop, the final selection (based on minimal operation cost) will still be the TSP solution.
 The standard deviation of disparity scores is taken over all testing routes.

 Results show that sequence generation with Algorithm \ref{alg_seq_generation} (i.e., iterating different first zones) can consistently reduce the disparity score for all machine learning methods.
 It implies that the first zone prediction and the global view (i.e., shortest path) are important for estimating the driver's trajectory.
+In \ref{appendix_tsp_based}, we also evaluate sequence generation methods by fixing the first stop as the TSP sequences.
+Results show that fixing the first stop as the tour TSP sequence slightly decrease the model's performance as tour TSP does not predict the first stop well.
+Fixing the first stop as the open-tour TSP has the similar performance as the greedy-based method.

 The proposed method outperforms all other models, both in disparity scores and prediction accuracy.
 This means the proposed pair-wise \ac{ASNN}-based attention (Eq. \ref{eq_att_asnn}) has better performance than the original content-based attention (Eq. \ref{eq_pt_att2}).
 The comparison between \ac{LSTM-E-D} and Pnt Net models demonstrates the effectiveness of the attention mechanism.
 All machine learning models except for \ac{LSTM-E-D} can outperform the baseline \ac{TSP} sequence with Algorithm \ref{alg_seq_generation} sequence generation method, suggesting that the hidden trajectory patterns can be learned from the data.
+Between two TSP models, the open-tour TSP is better than tour TSP.
+This implies that drivers, when making their decisions on routing, may ignore their last returning trip to the depot.

 Another observation is that, the prediction accuracy and disparity score do not always move in the same direction.
 For example, the \ac{LSTM-E-D} model with Algorithm \ref{alg_seq_generation} sequence generation, though has lower accuracy, shows a better disparity score.
 This is because the accuracy metric does not differentiate ``how wrong an erroneous prediction is''.
 By the definition of disparity score, if a stop is $s_i$ but the prediction is $s_j$, and $s_j$ and $s_i$ are geographically close to each other, the score does not worsen too much.
 This suggests a future research direction in using disparity score as the loss function (e.g., training by \ac{RL}) instead of cross-entropy loss.